At a Glance

 Clinical Duties

 The postholder will be responsible for the clinical management of patients on the ward and will be expected to participate in outpatient clinics, MDTs, elective and emergency theatre lists as well as perform administration work (typing/dictation/general patient admin) as required for safe and efficient patient care.
-They will be expected to take part in the emergency on-call rota as detailed above.
-The post is currently compliant with the EWTD regulations and the rota has built-in rest periods as required.
+They will be expected to take part in the emergency on‑call rota as detailed above.
+The post is currently compliant with the regulations of the EWTD and the rota has built‑in rest periods as required.

 Teaching and Supervision of Junior Medical Staff & Students

-The postholder will be responsible for guiding, teaching and training of junior medical staff on the ward and theatres as required.
-They might be asked to contribute to teaching of medical students on an ad-hoc basis.
+The postholder will be responsible for guiding, teaching and training junior medical staff on the ward and theatres as required.
+They might be asked to contribute to teaching of medical students on an ad‑hoc basis.

 Study & Research